 - 1. The programme is taught in English and the examinations will be held in that language. - 2.
 When writing essays, papers and the master thesis, use of literature in Dutch, German, English and French is permitted.
 If any literature is used in a language other than the languages listed above, the lecturer's or supervisor's prior consent is required. - 3.
-Written examinations must be in English. - 4.
-If the student wants to sit the examination in a language other than English, he must submit a request to the ExaminationBoard.
+Written examinations must be in English, with the exception of the assignments in the Academic Skills 3 module and, if warranted by the subject matter, the master thesis. - 4.
+If the student wants to sit the examination in a language other than English, they must submit a request to the ExaminationBoard.